Sant720/sandwich/content/docs/extras/setup-journey.md

 ---
 title: "My first time using Hugo"
 date: 2025-11-26T20:58:09-05:00
-weight: 1
+weight: 20
 ---

-# My Hugo Setup Journey on WSL
+# Hugo on WSL: First time setup
 *A real-world log of installing Hugo, fixing errors, and getting a docs site running with hugo-book*

 ## Introduction

 This page documents my **actual terminal journey** getting Hugo installed on a WSL Ubuntu environment, configuring the **hugo-book** theme, and fixing all the issues I ran into along the way.

+I have experience using similar tools (Nextra, Jekyll, Docusaurus) but this was my first time using Hugo.

 It includes:

-- Wrong install methods I tried (snap, old apt packages, manual tarballs)
+- Wrong install methods I tried (snap, old apt packages, manual tarballs).
-- PATH and GLIBC problems
+- PATH and GLIBC problems.
-- The final, stable solution using **Homebrew on Linux**
+- The final, stable solution using **Homebrew on Linux**.
-- How I finally got a working docs site with prefilled content
+- Vercel deployment.

 This is partly a self‑reference and partly a guide for anyone who hits the same problems on WSL.